-- Legal spouse or civil union partner. - Dependent children under the age of 26, including natural children, stepchildren, legally adopted children and/or children under the employee's legal guardianship. - Dependent children ages 26 to 30 who were honorably discharged from the military and reside in Illinois. - Children of any age who depend on the employee because of physical or mental handicap, if they were covered and adequate documentation of disability was submitted to and approved by the Health and Benefits Team prior to the child's 26th birthday.
+- Legal spouse or civil union partner. - Dependent children under the age of 26, including natural children, stepchildren, legally adopted children and/or children under the employee's legal guardianship. - Dependent children ages 26 to 30 who were honorably discharged from the military and reside in Illinois.
+For information relating to cost see page 11. - Children of any age who depend on the employee because of physical or mental handicap, if they were covered and adequate documentation of disability was submitted to and approved by the Health and Benefits Team prior to the child's 26th birthday.